jackyhuynh/MyDevKB/src/SoftwareProcess.md

 # Software Process

 ## 1. The Software Process
 The software process is a structured set of activities required to develop a software system.
-Although there are many different software processes, they generally involve four key activities:
+Most software processes, regardless of the model used, typically involve four key activities:
-- **Specification:** Defining what the system should do.
+- **Specification:** Defining the system’s functionality and behavior.
-- **Design and Implementation:** Organizing the system and implementing it.
+- **Design and Implementation:** Organizing the system and converting specifications into a working program.
-- **Validation:** Ensuring that the system does what the customer wants.
+- **Validation:** Ensuring the system meets customer requirements.
-- **Evolution:** Adapting the system in response to changing customer needs.
+- **Evolution:** Modifying the system in response to changing customer needs or business environments.

-A software process model is an abstract representation of these activities, providing a structured perspective of how the process should be carried out.
+A software process model provides a structured view of these activities, offering an abstract representation of how the software process should be carried out.

 ## 2. Software Process Descriptions
-When describing software processes, we often discuss the activities involved, such as specifying a data model or designing a user interface.
-Process descriptions may also include:
+Software process descriptions often detail the specific activities involved, such as specifying data models or designing a user interface.
+Key elements in process descriptions include:
-- **Products:** The outcomes of a process activity.
+- **Products:** The outputs or results of each process activity.
-- **Roles:** Responsibilities of the individuals involved in the process.
+- **Roles:** The responsibilities assigned to individuals or teams involved in the process.
-- **Pre- and Post-Conditions:** Conditions that must be true before and after a process activity or product is produced.
+- **Pre- and Post-Conditions:** The conditions that must be met before and after completing a process activity.

 ## 3. Plan-Driven vs. Agile Processes
-- **Plan-driven processes:** All activities are planned in advance, and progress is measured against this plan.
+- **Plan-driven processes:** All process activities are planned in advance, and progress is tracked against the initial plan.
-- **Agile processes:** Planning is incremental, allowing for more flexibility in responding to changing customer requirements.
+- **Agile processes:** Planning is incremental, allowing greater flexibility to respond to changing customer requirements.

-- In practice, many processes combine elements from both plan-driven and agile approaches.
-There is no universally "correct" software process; it depends on the project needs.
+In practice, many projects blend elements of both plan-driven and agile approaches, depending on the project’s needs.
+There is no universally "correct" process; the choice depends on the context.

+---

 # Software Process Models

 ## 1. The Waterfall Model
-- A plan-driven model with separate, distinct phases for specification and development.
+The Waterfall model is a traditional, plan-driven process with clearly defined stages that must be completed sequentially.

 ### Phases of the Waterfall Model:
 - **Requirements analysis and definition**